blueapu/MT---Simulation-of-Policies-against-Information-Pollution-on-Twitter/README.md

 This _respository_ contains the _R_- and _NetLogo_-code for my Master Thesis **"Simulation of Policies against Information-Pollution on Twitter"**.
 + all input and output data are referenced in the respective codes.
-+ for easy viewing, please download the .html-files and view it in your browser.
++ for easy viewing, please download the [ahso]( https://htmlpreview.github.io/?) and view it in your browser.

 &nbsp;